 Finally, go to the Settings app, and Check for Updates in the Windows Update section.

 Unexpected Store Exception error could be caused by corruptions in the Windows Kernel Memory.
 Fixing faulty system files could help.

 For that, you will have to run the System File Checker from the Command Prompt window.

-Press WINKEY + X button combo or right-click on the Start button and click on Command Prompt (Admin) or just search for cmd in the Cortana search box, right click on the Command Prompt icon and click on Run as Administrator.
+Press WINKEY + X button combo or right-click on the Start button and click on Command Prompt (Admin) or just search for cmd in the Cortana search box, right-click on the Command Prompt icon, and click on Run as Administrator.
 Click on Yes for the UAC or User Account Control prompt that you get.
 Then, the Command Prompt window will finally be open.

 DISM.exe /Online /Cleanup-image /Restorehealth

-Let the whole process complete first.
+Let the whole process be complete first.